 The property has remained relatively unmodified since the original survey (VDHP 2009).
 In addition to the telecommunications antennas, which precipitated the survey, the cladding on the residence and the milk house cladding appear to have been replaced.
-The silo and barn remain excellent examples of midtwentieth-century agricultural outbuildings with good integrity on an active farm.
-Therefore, in WSP's opinion the Machia Silo and Barn should remain eligible for the NRHP.
+As the historic integrity of the resource has been diminished since the 2009 environmental review, an updated Determination of Eligibility for the NRHP may be considered for any future projects that may affect the historic resource.

-9. McMahon House
+8. McMahon House

-Map ID 5; SRHP No. Swanton-19 543 St. Albans Road, Swanton
+Map ID 8; SRHP No. Swanton-19 543 St. Albans Road, Swanton

-The ca. 1840 front-gable McMahon House stands one-and-one-half stories tall on a stone foundation.
+The circa 1840 front-gable McMahon House stands one-and-one-half stories tall on a stone foundation.
 The vernacular Greek Revival residence has a painted brick exterior and a corrugated-metal roof with a molded cornice and returns.
 An internal chimney rises from the south slope.
 The four-bay façade contains replacement six-over-six double-hung sash windows set within recessed wood surrounds and flat lintels.
 Small nine-light attic windows are located on the north and south elevations.
 The full-width façade porch has a hipped roof with exposed rafters surmounted on paired square columns.
 A smaller version of the front porch shelters the secondary south elevation entrance.
 The one-story rear ell has been converted into a two-bay garage.
 The house is partially obscured by evergreens and ornamental shrubs.

 The house has been altered since the original survey (VDHP 1982b), notably the windows and porch railings.
 The replacement windows do not detract from the overall character as they adhere to Greek Revival light configurations with unaltered openings.
-Therefore, in WSP's opinion the McMahon House should remain listed in the SRHP and is eligible for the NRHP.
+The McMahon House retains its overall historic integrity, and an updated Determination of Eligibility for the NRHP may be considered for any future projects that may affect the historic resource.

-10. Brooks-Larson Farm
+9. Brooks-Larson Farm

-Map ID 10; SRHP No. St. Albans-19 2331 Kellogg Road, St. Albans
+Map ID 9; SRHP No. St. Albans-19 2331 Kellogg Road, St. Albans

-The Brooks-Larson Farm is anchored by a ca. 1850 gable-front-and-wing vernacular Greek Revival house.
+The Brooks-Larson Farm is anchored by a circa 1850 gable-front-and-wing vernacular Greek Revival house.
 Faced in common bond, the one-and-one-half-story house stands on a stone foundation.
 The corrugated-metal roof has a corbeled cornice with returns and is pierced by a corbeled internal chimney.
 The three-bay façade features two-over-two double-hung sash windows with plain lintels and lug sills.
 The slightly recessed side-hall entry is flanked by sidelights and topped by a lintel.
 The original three-bay wing on the

-PLATE 25: Machia Silo and Barn, 54 Woods Hill Road, Swanton, Looking South
+PLATE 24: Machia Silo and Barn, 54 Woods Hill Road, Swanton, Looking South

-PLATE 26: Machia Silo and Barn and Residence, 54 Woods Hill Road, Swanton, Looking Southwest
+PLATE 25: Machia Silo and Barn and Residence, 54 Woods Hill Road, Swanton, Looking Southwest

-PLATE 27: Machia Silo and Barn, Residence, and Outbuldings, 54 Woods Hill Road, Swanton, Looking Southeast
+PLATE 26: Machia Silo and Barn, Residence, and Outbuldings, 54 Woods Hill Road, Swanton, Looking Southeast

-PLATE 28: McMahon House, 543 St. Albans Road, Swanton, Looking North
+PLATE 27: McMahon House, 543 St. Albans Road, Swanton, Looking North

-PLATE 29: McMahon House, 543 St. Albans Road, Swanton, Looking Northeast north elevation has a corbeled end chimney and a shed-roof porch supported by king posts with simple railings and lattice skirting.
+PLATE 28: McMahon House, 543 St. Albans Road, Swanton, Looking Northeast north elevation has a corbeled end chimney and a shed-roof porch supported by king posts with simple railings and lattice skirting.
 A long two-bay garage extends from the wing.

-PLATE 30: Brooks-Larson Farm, 2331 Kellogg Road, St. Albans, Looking North
+PLATE 29: Brooks-Larson Farm, 2331 Kellogg Road, St. Albans, Looking North

-PLATE 31: Brooks-Larson Farm, 2331 Kellogg Road, St. Albans, Looking Southwest
+PLATE 30: Brooks-Larson Farm, 2331 Kellogg Road, St. Albans, Looking Southwest